Spiritual-Entanglement/rumc-snsg/Revelation/02-Rev-Introduction.md

 4. **Traditional Materials**
    - 278 versus out of 404 contain allusions to Old Testament.
    - Frequently refers to Isaiah, Jeremiah, Ezekiel and Daniel.
-   - Not as frequently: Psalms, Exedus, and Deuteronomy.
+   - Not as frequently: Psalms, Exodus, and Deuteronomy.
    - John recasts OT images into Christological reinterpretations.

 5. **Leading Interpretations**